Googleplex: Bay View addition

+Google Visitor Experience

+In September 2023, Google announced the Google Visitor Experience, a visitor center next to the Googleplex which occupies the building formerly known as Charleston East, and now known as Gradient Canopy.
+The visitor center includes a Google Store, a public plaza, a café, and public art, and opened on October 12, 2023.

 Location

-The Googleplex is located between Charleston Road, Amphitheatre Parkway, and Shoreline Boulevard in north Mountain View, California close to the Shoreline Park wetlands.
+The Googleplex is located between Charleston Road, Amphitheatre Parkway, and Shoreline Boulevard in north Mountain View, California, close to the Shoreline Park wetlands.
 Employees living in San Francisco, the East Bay, or South Bay may take a free Wi-Fi-enabled Google shuttle to and from work.
-The shuttles are powered by a fuel blend of 95% petroleum diesel and 5% biodiesel and have the latest emissions reduction technology.
+The shuttles are powered by a fuel blend of 95% petroleum diesel and 5% biodiesel and are equipped with emissions reduction technology.

-To the north lies the Shoreline Amphitheatre and Intuit, and to the south lies Microsoft Corporation's Silicon Valley research complex, the Computer History Museum, and Century Theatres.
-Moffett Field lies nearby to the east.
+To the north lies the Shoreline Amphitheatre and Intuit, and to the south lies Microsoft's Silicon Valley research complex, the Computer History Museum, and Century Theatres.
+Moffett Field is nearby to the east.

 Other Google Mountain View locations

 Google in its 2012-year-end annual report said it had 3.5 million square feet of office space in Mountain View.

-Google has another large campus in Mountain View dubbed "The Quad" at 399 N Whisman Road about 3 mi from the Googleplex.
+Google has another large campus in Mountain View dubbed "The Quad" at 399 North Whisman Road about 3 mi from the Googleplex.

 In 2013, Google leased the entire Mayfield Mall, an enclosed shopping mall that last operated in 1984 and was leased by Hewlett-Packard from 1986 to 2002.

-In addition, the secret Google X Lab, which is the development lab for items such as Google Glass, is located in "ordinary two-story red-brick buildings" about 1/2 mi from the Googleplex.
+The semi-secret Google X Lab, which is the development lab for items such as Google Glass, is located in "ordinary two-story red-brick buildings" about 1/2 mi from the Googleplex.
 It has a "burbling fountain out front and rows of company-issued bikes, which employees use to shuttle to the main campus."

 In popular culture

-The Googleplex was featured in the 2013 film The Internship, with the Georgia Tech campus standing in as a double, because Google doesn't allow filming on the campus grounds for privacy reasons.
-It was also the inspiration for the fictional Hooli headquarters in the HBO TV series Silicon Valley.
+The Googleplex is depicted in the 2013 film The Internship, with the Georgia Tech campus standing in as a double, because Google disallows filming on the campus grounds for privacy reasons.
+It was the inspiration for the fictional Hooli headquarters in the HBO TV series Silicon Valley.
+The fictional tech company Nudle in the 2016 video game Watch Dogs 2 has a headquarters based on Googleplex.